 0.25mm or larger

 15% or more.
-Triangle pattern recommended.
+Triangle or hexagon/fast-hexagon pattern recommended.

 There aren't any real fine details, so feel free to print this at the biggest layer height your printer and material can handle.
 I wouldn't recommend going any finer than 0.25mm just because it'll increase print times and all the layer ridges might make it harder to press fit stuff.